NickRowell/asteria/README.md

-# meteorcapture
+# MeteorCapture
-Experimental project to develop meteor videography tools
+MeteorCapture is an experimental project to develop meteor videography software for Linux.